 Since we were travelling with a 5-year-old and a 2-year-old, we had to tailor our travel plans to them.
 This meant we took a very slow pace and visited only one or two tourist attractions each day.
 The days of running through tourist attractions and see as many attractions as possible in a short period of time are long gone for Mrs. T and

 Here are some pictures from the trip that I posted on Instagram.
 I might write a trip report later.

 When we were in Taipei, I had the chance to meet up with Matt from Financial Imagineer.
 We ended up talking about personal finance, investing, travelling,

-In January 2018 we received dividend income from the following companies:
+In January we received dividends from the following companies:

 - Bank of Nova Scotia (BNS.TO)

 - Canadian Natural Resources (CNQ.TO)